-“Utilize social media and ask your agent for leads on homes going on the market before they are listed on the MLS,” Bardos also recommends.
+“Utilize social media and ask your agent for leads on homes going on the market before they are listed on the MLS,” he also recommends.

 The lender will also pull your credit report to verify your creditworthiness.

-Even though you may be preapproved for a loan, that doesn’t mean you’ll ultimately get financing from the lender.
-The final decision will come from the lender’s underwriting department, which evaluates the risk of each prospective borrower, and determines the loan amount, how much the loan will cost and more.
+Even though you’ve been preapproved for a loan, that doesn’t mean you’ll ultimately get financing from the lender.
+The final decision will come from the lender’s underwriting department, which evaluates the risk of each prospective borrower, the nature of the property, and determines the loan amount, interest rate and other terms.

 “After all your financial information is gathered, this information is submitted to an underwriter — a person or committee that makes credit determinations,” explains Bruce Ailion, an Atlanta-based real estate attorney and Realtor.
 “That determination will either be yes, no or a request for more information from you.”

 There are a few steps involved in the underwriting process:

 - First, a loan processor will confirm the information you provided during the application process.